AGLS Award for the Improvement of General Education

 Exemplary Program Award

-Increasingly national and international education officials, accreditors, and faculty leaders associate “quality” education with student learning outcomes and continuous quality improvement processes.
-Academic leaders and accrediting bodies discourage viewing education as a simple act of passing a static body of knowledge from faculty to students.
-Instead, they value education practiced as a commitment to a set of collectively-practiced, ongoing activities: making institutional choices about the most important goals for student learning and defining the learning in terms of desired outcomes; developing a shared faculty commitment to actions such as high impact, active learning strategies and faculty development designed to increase student achievement; making informed judgments about student achievement; and ensuring continuous improvements in the educational program.
-Despite the commitment of academic leaders and accreditors to these processes, too few institutions have succeeded in applying systematic improvement processes to the general education program.
-As a result, higher education accountability and improvement discussions assume higher education can benefit from models of innovative and effective general education program assessment.
+National and international education officials, accreditors, and faculty leaders increasingly associate “quality” education with student learning outcomes and continuous quality improvement processes.
+Moving away from the view of education as a simple act of passing a static body of knowledge from faculty to students, they value education practiced as a commitment to a set of collectively-practiced, ongoing activities: making institutional choices about the most important goals for student learning and defining the learning in terms of desired outcomes; developing a shared faculty commitment to actions such as high impact, active learning strategies and faculty development designed to increase student achievement; making informed judgments about student achievement and the impact of various general education program support processes; and ensuring continuous improvements in the educational program.
+Despite the commitment of academic leaders and accreditors to these processes, too few institutions have documented their success in applying systematic improvement processes to the general education program.
+As a result, discussions about higher education accountability and improvement conclude that higher education can benefit from models of innovative, effective, and systematic general education program improvements and assessments.

-The Association issues a call for applications in early spring, with a deadline for receipt of submissions in mid-May.
-The application and evaluation rubric for the 2013 cycle are below.
-2014 documents will be available in early March.
+The Association issues a call for applications in early spring, with a deadline for receipt of submissions in mid-June.
+Application forms and evaluation rubrics for the 2014 cycle are below.

 2012 Exemplary Program Award for Improving General Education